How many people have clean cooking?

 Why it changed

-Both are true at once here: urbanization, expanding LPG and electricity networks, and SDG7 access and fuel-subsidy programs raised the share with clean cooking fuels from 48.9% in 2000 to 74.4%.
-And also, about 2.1 billion people still cook over wood, charcoal, dung, or kerosene, and the resulting indoor air pollution remains a leading environmental health risk.
+Two things are true at once: urbanization, expanding LPG and electricity networks, and SDG7 access and fuel-subsidy programs raised the share with clean cooking fuels from 48.9% in 2000 to 74.4%.
+And about 2.1 billion people still cook over wood, charcoal, dung, or kerosene, and the resulting indoor air pollution remains a leading environmental health risk.

 Source · World Bank (WHO Household Energy DB) CC-BY 4.0 (World Bank Open Data) Last reviewed 2026-06-30